 Post-lockdown | Acupuncture helps a smooth summer

-Covid-19 is gradually under control and people are hanging out to enjoy newly-reopened patios in Toronto.
+Covid-19 is gradually under control and people are hanging out to enjoy newly-reopened patios in Toronto in summer 2020.

 Temperature and humidity increase together.
 The hot weather makes people susceptible to "external evils", such as "heat evil" and "dampness evil".
 Some people can experience a heatstroke: dizziness, headache, fever or normal temperature, thirsty, sweaty, lack of concentration, uncoordinated... severe cases may involve fainting...These people need to move to a cooler area and take water and supplemental salt.